Pussy Riot, Charlotte Church kick off Glastonbury with call to arms

-GLASTONBURY, England (Reuters) - Singer-turned-activist Charlotte Church and Russian punk protesters Pussy Riot kicked off Britain’s Glastonbury Festival with a call for revolution on Friday, though the crowds they rallied seemed more interested in basking in the sun.
+GLASTONBURY, England, June 26 (Reuters) - S inger-turned-activist Charlotte Church and Russian punk protesters Pussy Riot kicked off Britain’s Glastonbury Festival with a call for revolution on Friday, though the crowds they rallied seemed more interested in basking in the sun.

 Europe’s biggest green-field music festival was in full swing by lunchtime, ahead of a headline performance by Florence and the Machine on Friday night and a highly anticipated turn by U.S. rapper Kanye West on Saturday.